LeeSteg/privatebebo/_posts/2019-03-18-DesignSenses.md

 ## Touch
 Most console games use a controller that has a set number of buttons and analog joysticks.
 Because interaction through these elements isn’t as fast or precise as through a mouse or direct touch, you should understand the limitations of your controller device.

-The controller’s layout can make or break the players’ experiences with a game.
+The controller’s layout can make or break the players’ experiences within a game.
 Design your controls to feel as natural as possible.
 One of the first things to consider is how each button will be used in the gameplay.

 | Input Device | Avg Screen Size | Distance/Screen Size | Size/Distance % | Method of Interaction |
 | :------ |:--- | :--- | :--- | :--- |